On uniform closeness of local times of Markov chains and i.i.d. sequences: Abstract

 \section{Abstract}

-In this paper we use the soft local time technique to obtain a coupling between the field of local times at time~$n$ of a Markov chain, and the one of a sequence of~$n$ i.i.d.\ random variables with law given by the invariant measure of that Markov chain.
-As a result, we obtain upper bounds on the total variation distance between the two fields, which are uniform in~$n$.
+In this paper we consider the field of local times of a discrete-time Markov chain on a general state space, and obtain uniform (in time) upper bounds on the total variation distance between this field and the one of a sequence of~$n$ i.i.d.\ random variables with law given by the invariant measure of that Markov chain.
+The proof of this result uses a refinement of the soft local time method of~\cite{PT15}.

 \textit{\textbf{Keywords}}: occupation times, soft local times, decoupling, empirical processes.